 Pre-service teachers will observe the many roles of the teacher and continue to have opportunities to experience success in their initial teaching efforts.
-It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the primary setting.
+It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the secondary setting.

 The pre-service teacher is expected to continue to observe, reflect and evaluate a variety of teaching and learning processes.
-It would be appreciated if mentor teachers could offer opportunities for pre-service teachers to observe children in a variety of classroom settings.
-During this professional experience, pre-service teachers should plan, prepare, and teach lessons to the whole class.
+It would be appreciated if mentor teachers could offer opportunities for pre-service teachers to observe young people in a variety of classroom settings.
+During this Professional Experience, pre-service teachers should plan, prepare, and teach lessons to the whole class in their major teaching area and if relevant and possible in their minor teaching area.

-The pre-service teacher is expected to visit the school prior to the commencement of the professional experience.
-The purpose of this visit is to discuss professional experience requirements with the mentor teacher and to observe the class and routines.
-If possible, a broad outline of possible lessons should be given to the pre-service teachers so that planning can begin.
-As far as possible, lessons taught by a pre-service teacher should be linked to allow for purposeful reflection, as opposed to single lessons in a wide range of learning areas.
-By the third week of this professional experience, pre-service teachers should have experience in teaching across several learning areas using a variety of teaching strategies.
-Mentor teachers are asked to discuss with pre-service teacher's possible follow-up learning experiences, postlesson evaluations and how to implement any feedback they have been given.
+The pre-service teacher is expected to visit the school prior to the commencement of the Professional Experience.
+The purpose of this visit is to discuss Professional Experience requirements with the mentor teacher and to observe classes and routines.
+If possible, a broad outline of possible classes and relating lessons should be given to the preservice teachers so that planning can begin.
+As far as possible, lessons taught by a preservice teacher should be linked to allow for purposeful reflection, as opposed to single lessons with a wide range of classes.
+Mentor teachers are asked to discuss with preservice teacher's possible follow-up learning experiences, post-lesson evaluations and how to implement any feedback they have been given.